tryton/trytond/doc/ref/models.rst

    ``.``.
    The number of *dots* in the name is not limited.

+   The virtual fields ``_write`` and ``_delete`` can be used the read the writeable and deleteable state of the records.
+   Regarding the ``_timestamp`` virtual fields it contains a timestamp that is used in the context to make a soft lock preventing update collisions.

    .. note::
       The order of the returned list is not guaranteed.